 "I haven't worn a bra in over ten years, Baird."

 "Then what the hell are you using to hold up your boulders, I mean, holy ****, you’re not exactly lacking in the chest Rav, how do you not get black eyes?"

-"My CUSTOM made, ceremonial teire', had a built in girdle with a halter top to hold back my bosoms…and let me guess, they probably destroyed that too, didn't they…"
+"My CUSTOM made, ceremonial teire', had a built in girdle with a halter top to hold back my bosoms…and let me guess, they probably destroyed that too, didn't they?"

-Baird started scratching his head, knowing that if he answered her question she was going to have to listen to her rant and holler some more, but what the hell, she's cute when she's pissed anyway.
+Baird was scratching the back of his head, knowing that if he answered her question, he was going to have to listen to her rant and holler some more… but what the hell, she's cute when she's pissed anyway..

-"Son of a b****," she growled quietly while clenching her jaw, fuming from the lack of foresight on behalf of the hospital staff.
-She let out a sigh, cupping her head with her hands while pushing her hair black from her face and then turned over to Baird,
+"Son of a *****," she growled quietly while clenching her jaw, fuming from the lack of foresight on behalf of the hospital staff.
+Letting out a sigh, she cupped her head with her hands to brush her disheveled hair from her face before she turned back to Baird,

-"Well your going to have to measure me because I don't have a clue what my bra size is…"
+"Well you’re going to have to measure me because I don't have a clue what my bra size is."

 "Well that shouldn't be hard, just let me a get a feel and I could probably…"

-Before Baird could finish, Raven lifted her hand and pointed it towards the door as she barked,
+Before Baird could finish, Raven lifted her hand to point it towards the door and bark,

 "You know I had to try."
-Baird snickered.
+Baird mused.